Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     Here postMessage() method is used to post a message back to the HTML page

     1. Create a Web Worker Object: You can create a web worker object by checking for browser support.
-Let's name this file as web*worker*example.js
+Let’s name this file as web*worker*example.js

     <!-- -->